MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/managing-alerts.md

 This article explains how to work with alerts raised in the Defender for Cloud Apps portal.

 > [!NOTE]
-> Alerts are managed in their respective policies and can be configured to be sent as an email, text message, or both.
+> Alerts are managed in their respective policies and can be configured to be sent as an email.

 ## Manage your alerts